brunobg/webdevbook/docs/backend/architecture.md

 Or you are building an ecommerce store.
 Perhaps it has `Users` to save their information, but you might be selling without even creating a `User` entry and storing it all on the invoice.
 But you have `Products`, which might have `Reviews`, and the `Invoices` for purchases.
 But invoices are a complex type, with several rows of different data.
 So you might want an `InvoiceItem` type with the product purchasen, the amount and price, and who bought it.

-### What are the relationships?
+### What are the relationships between types?

 Remember, SQL databases do not have arrays as a primary datatype, so whenever you have an array it's probably better to store it as a relationship with another type -- like the `InvoiceItem` example.
 The relationships can be one-to-one, one-to-many or many-to-many.
 It may be a good idea to draw an ER diagram with your modeling.

-### What queries to do need?
+### What types of queries will I need?

 It's likely that you'll want to list the entries of a certain type, and fetch information about a specific entry.
-What about other queries?
+What about other requests?
 Perhaps searching products by name, or listing all posts with a specific tag.
+This will end up being your API and is very relevant with a SPA or if you enable third-party access to your application.
+Even if you are doing everything on the backend, it's useful to have methods that will perform these database accesses for you in a simple, abstracted way.

 ### What mutations are possible on each type?

-You need to be able to create a type instance, such as a new `Post` or new `Product`.
+You need to be able to create a new type instance, such as a new `Post` or new `Product`.
 Do you want to delete them though?
 You might want to keep them forever.
 What about editing?
 Can you change that instance after it's created?
 The basic operations on a type (CRUD, for Create, Read, Update, Delete) are not necessarily implemented for all types.
 You might not even want to expose a create operation if you have a limited, fix set of instances that are generated during the setup of your application -- for example, t-shirt sizes.

 With GraphQL all the operations that generate changes to the database are called _mutations_.
 We're going to list all mutations and organize them with the model type definition to make them easier to find.
 Sometimes creating can be a mutation in another type: for example, creating a comment can be a `commentPost` mutation.
 Adding new pictures can be a `postPhoto` mutation.